Hit-and-Run Bicycle Accidents in San Diego: Legal Steps

 Can You Get Compensation If the Driver Is Never Found?

 Yes.
 Even if the hit and run driver is unidentified, you may still be eligible for financial recovery.
+Understanding the full scope of compensation available to bicycle accident victims in San Diego can help you weigh your options.

 1. Uninsured Motorist (UM) Coverage